Summary of generation 8

 I may even say I'll miss them when I retire, but it's inevitable.
 I think many of them really learnt a lot about how also law could influence the climatic policies of a Country, and I think many of them have a great future ahead.

 I only had a student who constantly left me puzzled, Matt.
 Will he ever graduate, I wonder?
 I strongly doubt it, at this point.
-And I'm also old enough to not really care that much anymore, the person taking my teaching position will surely take care of this.
+And I'm also old enough to not really care that much anymore, the person taking my teaching position will surely take care of him.

 By now, both Juno and I are really looking forward to a relaxing retirement, possibly in Sulani.